More about certificates

 Focused graduate education in subjects most requested by the social work community.

-Graduate education for professional social workers
+Graduate education for BSW degree holders

 Many social workers choose certificates to help them in their practice.
 Certificates provide in-depth graduate education and formal credentials without having to commit to a full Master of Social Work.